An example of a compact non-C-analytic real subvariety of ${\mathbb R}^3$

-The basic properties of real-subvarieties including examples of the pathologies explored in this note have been known at least since the work of Cartan~\cite{Cartan}, although there seem to be only a few examples given in the literature.
+The basic properties of real-subvarieties including examples of the pathologies explored in this note have been known at least since the work of Cartan~\cite{Cartan}, see also \cites{BruhatCartan,WhitneyBruhat}.
+There exist examples in the literature, but they may be hard to find, and not well-known outside the field, especially since many appear in non-English literature.
+There are only few accessible books on the subject, e.g.~\cite{GMT:topics,narasimhan}, which seem to be missing in many university libraries.
 This note is hoped to improve the situation.
-The motivation for this work is to present a new and somewhat different example subvariety, one where the pathology can be easily visualised.
-In particular, the author's motivating question was how can a badly behaved part of a subvariety be hidden to extend the subvariety to a larger set via a seemingly unrelated other subvariety with a very different geometry.
+Furthermore, just in the recent years the author can count at least two preprints that included claims which are refuted by the existence of these examples, so it appears such a note is necessary.
+One other motivation for this note is to present an example subvariety where the pathology can be easily visualised.
+In particular, we can visualize how a badly behaved part of a subvariety can be hidden to extend the subvariety to a larger set via a seemingly unrelated other subvariety with a very different geometry.

-Let us start with the notion of irreducibility.
 A real-analytic subvariety $X \subset \R^n$ is \emph{irreducible} if whenever we write $X = X_1 \cup X_2$ for two subvarieties $X_1$ and $X_2$ of $\R^3$, then either $X_1 = X$ or $X_2 = X$.
 This notion is subtle.
 We will construct a set that is a union of two subvarieties, one of which is not a subvariety of $\R^3$ but of a strictly smaller domain, and the union is irreducible as a subvariety of $\R^3$.

 Let us proceed in steps.
 Start with the sphere $z^2=1-x^2-y^2$, thinking of $z^2$ as a ``graph''.
 Pinch the sphere along the $y$-axis by multiplying by $x^2$ to obtain the subvariety $S_1$ given by

 The picture is the left hand side of Figure~\ref{fig:bubble12}.